-- Hotter and Sexier: In a way different way than what one would expect.
-As the years have gone by, Disney has added several instances of her emphasizing her hips, making naughty jokes, and generally being more saucy in nature.
+- Hotter and Sexier: In a way different way than what one would expect, but not too extreme.
+As the years have gone by, Disney has added several instances of her emphasizing her hips, making naughty jokes, and generally being more saucy and sensuous in nature.
 Runaway Brain has her shopping for swimsuits and teasing a Julius-possessed Mickey, and several bits of artwork cards in Disney Magical World have her in lightly suggestive poses.

 - Kindhearted Cat Lover: Towards Figaro the kitten from Pinocchio.
 That's right, an anthropomorphic mouse has a kitten for a pet!

 - The Ingenue: In some/most versions.
 Sauciness/down-to-earth qualities may vary.